JonathanGrossman/python_basics/10_functions.md

 practice reading error messages!

-or else you get an error

-UnboundLocalError: local variable 'total' referenced before assignment

 practice reading error messages!
-In functions.py, see
-examples using global keyword

 ## __doc__
 at the top of each function use three sets of quotes to write a brief message about what the function does;